kernighan/archeage-3mle/mml-guide.md

 General notes on using MML in archeage

-* If 32nd notes are present, the tempo must be divisbile by 6.
+* If 32nd or 64th notes are present, the tempo must be divisbile by 6.
 It is suggested when importing a MIDI into 3MLE to use 1/64th note Quantization.

 * Default archeage volume is 100 (v100).
 Max is 127 (v127).